12Siva/PersonalTutorPOC/README.md

 - User inputs what subject they want to learn
 - AI will outline what are the main topics of the subject
 - User sees main topics of the subject
-    - User selects yes/no if
+    - User selects yes/no if the topics are satisfactory

 # System Design